 Hi all!
 My name is Alejandro Esbozos, I’m Spanish, run Blocdeesbozos, a marketing consultancy company, and I’m a proud customer of ActiveCollab.
 I use ActiveCollab for task management, and it has improved communication and collaboration in my company a lot.

-ActiveCollab helps me to collaborate on all sorts of projects, like graphic design, social media, SEO, etc. Because I also work as a sales manager, I use ActiveCollab as CRM system to manage customers (and prospects) more efficiently.
+ActiveCollab helps me to collaborate on all sorts of projects, like graphic design, social media, SEO, etc. Because I also work as a sales manager, I use ActiveCollab as a CRM system to manage customers (and prospects) more efficiently.

 There are a lot of CRM solutions on the market.
-I tried around 10 of them, and even settled on one but because I already use ActiveCollab, I thought why keep paying another tool when I can use just one.
+I tried around 10 of them, and even settled on one, but because I already use ActiveCollab, I thought why keep paying another tool when I can use just one.

 I wondered: could I use ActiveCollab as a CRM alternative?
 It turns out, yes.

 What services I need from a CRM tool?